paulisturm/Local-Open-Mics/README.md

 This fullstack MERN app lets users to register an account and login and send our messages/thoughts.
 The app was created with Mongo, Express, React, and Node.
 Cleveland Open Mics is deployed on Heroku.
 See the links below.

+____________

+User Story: As a socially active individual seeking a more engaging and meaningful online experience, I want to use the ‘Cleveland Open Mics’ social media app to connect with friends, discover new interests, and share my life in a more authentic and positive manner.

 - - - -
 Heroku-deployed app: